edgarrmondragon/meltano-parquet-dbt-duckdb/README.md

     | arstechnica  | mastodon.social             | 170302          |
     | stux         | mstdn.social                | 141953          |

-6. You can also confirm the compile query with `meltano invoke dbt-duckdb compile --select "accounts"`:
+6. You can also confirm the compiled query with `meltano invoke dbt-duckdb compile --select "accounts"`:

     ```sql
     with accounts as (